icyBeRed/stpihkal/stpihkal/hardware/lovense.md

 P4:01/01:346797643;
 ```

-#### `Preset:$INDEX;` (Lush, Hush, Ambi, Domi, Edge, Osci)
+#### `Preset:$INDEX;` (Lush G2, Hush, Domi)

 Starts running a programmed pattern on a loop.
 Takes an positive integer pattern
 index to start running it, or 0 to stop running the pattern.

-While Domi is able to take any pattern index, from 0 to 10, Lush 2 only seems to
+While Domi is able to take any pattern index, from 0 to 10, Lush G2 only seems
-be able to take indices from 0 to 4.
+to be able to take indices from 0 to 4.
 Other toys have not been tested.

 ```
 Preset:8;